SimonRichoux/ctf-writeups/FCSC2024/Crypto/Salade-de-fruits/README.md

 24.8624345645680
 ```

-One can elementary property we can check from the definition is that
+One elementary property we can check from the definition is that

 ```math
 \hat h([n]P) = n^2 \hat h(P),